 Check the Basics

 Before delving into complex troubleshooting, starting with the most fundamental checks is crucial.
 Ensure your laptop is powered on and not in a sleep or hibernation state.
 Sometimes, laptops can appear unresponsive when they are in power-saving modes.
-A simple restart can resolve the non-responsive touchpad issues by clearing minor system glitches.
+A simple restart can resolve the non-responsive touchpad issues by clearing minor glitches.

 Function Key or Touchpad Toggle